-If the replacement card or existing folder already contains images recorded previously, the file numbering of the new images might continue from the file numbering of the existing images in the card or folder.
+If the replacement card or existing folder already contains images recorded previously, the file numbering of the new images might continue from the file numbering of the existing images on the card or in the folder.
 If you want to save images with the file numbering starting from 0001, use a newly formatted card each time.